Scopeuk/3dPrintingNotes/src/linuxForKlipperUsers.md

 # installing tools (apt-get)
-the apt and apt-get commands allow for tools and their dependencies to be installed and maintained by the operating system.
+The apt and apt-get commands allow for tools and their dependencies to be installed and maintained by the operating system.
 This can be considered to be a little like an app store in how it behaves apt and apt-get are two different interfaces to the same tooling, apt is the more modern version but frequently apt-get os called for in example commands. we will document apt-get here for this reason. all commands in this section will require "admin" permissions to run successfully, this is done by starting the command with the sudo, super user do command see [sudo](#sudo)